 Starting your own creative business can be nerve-racking and feel like a huge leap of faith.
-However, sometimes that leap can really pay off.
-Such is the case for Paige Hall of Buttons and Pearl, her Etsy shop where she sells her own original wood art.

 Japan is known for celebrating all things adorable.